All Episodes

 He can try to be the Grinch that stole Christmas, but the passage of this health care reform is going to be the biggest step forward since Social Security or Medicare.

-I am just so proud of this president and the Congress for putting the health needs of millions of Americans before the special interests and getting to very, very close to passing this bill.
+I am just so proud of this president and the Congress for putting the health needs of millions of Americans before the special interests and getting very, very close to passing this bill.

 The Republicans under Chairman Steele's leadership have been trying to delay it, trying to block votes on it, making up stuff about it, but they can't stop progress.

-I am just so proud of this president.
+I'm just so proud of this president.

 Just so proud.

-And they keep saying, wait, when the American people find out what's in it, they're gonna love this so much.
+And they keep saying, wait when the American people find out what's in it.

 Why wait?